Class Teachers: Alison Davies, Aileen Cronin, James Farmer

 Science Programme of Study

-The following subjects: Art and Design, Design and Technology (D&T), Geography, History, Computing, Languages (MFL), Music, Physical Education (PE), Religious Education (RE) and Spiritual, Moral, Social and Cultural Education (SMSC)/Citizenship are taught within exciting topic lessons over the academic year.
+The following subjects: Art and Design, Design and Technology (D&T), Geography, History, Computing, French (MFL), Music, Physical Education (PE), Religious Education (RE) and Spiritual, Moral, Social and Cultural Education (SMSC)/Citizenship are taught within exciting topic lessons over the academic year.

 Topics are driven by different subjects (e.g. History and Religious Education).
 All foundation subjects will be taught through this cross-curricular approach providing the different disciplines with a practical learning context.
 Each new topic commences with a planned ‘launch’.
 Launches may be a workshop, a school trip, a visitor/guest/parent presenting to the year group, the sampling of international foods/dance and/or opportunities to celebrate cultural/religious festivals.
 Visit our curriculum page to view each Foundation Subject in greater detail